signalflatpak/signal/README.md

 # Signal Desktop Builder
-This project allows building Signal Desktop for Debian 12 on ARM64 and AMD64.
+This project allows building a Flatpak which provides Signal Desktop for ARM64 and AMD64.
-It is currently a work in progress, with the goal of building a flatpak which provides Signal Desktop.

 This repository is a fork of [undef1/signal-desktop-builder](https://gitlab.com/undef1/signal-desktop-builder)